Federal Work-Study (FWS)

 - Freshmen (1st-time college students) and transfer students, entering in the Fall cannot use their FWS award during the preceding Summer.

 - A student must be matriculated, in good academic standing, and not be in default of any student loans.

 - A student must be registered for at least 6 credits during the semester(s) they are working.
 This requirement only applies to the Fall and Spring semesters.
 Summer school enrollment is optional for students working during the summer.
 However, in order to work during the summer, students must be registered for 6 credits for Fall.

-- Students who wish to work on campus should apply for a position online at the CCNY Student Employment website, interview with their prospective supervisor, and then come to the Financial Aid Office to complete the Eligibility Screening Process.
+- Students who wish to apply for federal work study positions should apply for a position online at the CCNY Student Employment website, interview with their prospective supervisor, and then come to the Financial Aid Office to complete the Eligibility Screening Process.
 Any students interested in working off campus can view our office campus jobs in the Financial Aid Office.

 - Students should dress for the job interview on the day scheduled by the prospective supervisor.

 - Students should choose a FWS job site carefully.
 A student is expected to remain at the chosen job site for the entire period the contract is in effect.

 - Both supervisors and students are responsible for monitoring the total hours earned.
 Departments are responsible for paying students for hours worked beyond their award limits, before the first date of the approved contract and after the last day to work.

 - Students must be supervised by their FWS supervisor at all times.